A resume checklist for every stage of your career

-Six seconds—that’s how much time a recruiter will typically spend on a resume review before deciding whether to put it in the “yes” or “no” stack.
+Thirty-one seconds—that’s how much time a recruiter will typically spend on a resume review before deciding whether to put it in the “yes” or “no” stack.

 That’s a lot of pressure to put on a single piece of paper that basically determines if you’re going to move forward in the job search process.
 So, to put it simply, you want your resume to be as perfect as humanly possible.

 Luckily, Monster has all sorts of resources to help ensure your resume not only gets you considered, but also moves you to the top of the stack.